amejiarosario/amejiarosario.github.io/source/_posts/2018-04-18-how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial.md

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-MML-AM_CHTML" async></script>

 As a developer, you have the power to change the world!
-You can write programs that enable new technologies and work in software to find an earlier diagnosis of diseases.
+You can write programs that enable new technologies and work in software to find an earlier diagnosis of diseases for instance.
 Also, you might create a project to free up people's time to do other amazing things.
 Whatever you do, it has the potential to impact the community who use it.

 <!-- Millions of people might use some applications (e.g., Google,
 Baidu, Youtube, Facebook). -->